-As of September 19, 2022, we had 5 full-time and 8 subcontracted employees.
+As of March 6, 2023, we had 12 employees.
 We will need to grow the size of our organization in order to support our continued development and potential commercialization of our product candidates.
 As our development and commercialization plans and strategies continue to develop, our need for additional managerial, operational, manufacturing, sales, marketing, financial and other resources may increase.
 Our management, personnel and systems currently in place may not be adequate to support this future growth.
 Future growth would impose significant added responsibilities on members of management, including:

-- managing our clinical trials effectively; - identifying, recruiting, maintaining, motivating and integrating additional employees; - managing our internal development efforts effectively while complying with our contractual obligations to licensors, licensees, contractors and other third parties; - improving our managerial, development, operational, information technology, and finance systems; - · expanding our facilities.
+- managing our clinical trials effectively; - identifying, recruiting, maintaining, motivating and integrating additional employees; - managing our internal development efforts effectively while complying with our contractual obligations to licensors, licensees, contractors and other third parties; - · improving our managerial, development, operational, information technology, and finance systems; and - expanding our facilities.